JianLoong/blog/content/blog/november-2019/minmax.md

 {{% /notice %}}

 The most basic way to do this is to loop through the entire array manually.
 The benefit of doing it this way, is that it just relies on the standard library and can be easily rewritten to an even simpler form.
 This way uses the **Math.max** and **Math.min** method.
 It will also, store the min value as the **Integer.MAX_VALUE** as the initial value and vice versa.
 One other way to do it would be to keep the first index as the minimum and maximum value.
+So, instead of using Integer.MAX_VALUE and Integer.MIN_VALUE, the values for **min and max** would be numbers[0] instead.

 ```java